Digital Around the World

 Want to know more about the digital media landscape around the world?

-Our Digital 2025 July Global Statshot Report is packed with more than 500 slides containing all the latest need-to-know digital stats from around the world.
+Our Digital 2026 Mid-Year Global Update Report packs a hefty 600+ slides, and has all the latest need-to-know digital stats from around the world.

 You can read the full report in the embed below (see here if that’s not working for you), but click here if you’d like to dig deeper into all of the context, trends, and implications of these numbers.